 - Transfers are not instant: Citi ThankYou points generally transfer in 18-30 hours.
 You can alternatively transfer from Marriott Rewards, but the transfer time is likely to be a week or more.

 Turkish Miles & Smiles has a pretty interesting award chart.
-You can find the full award chart here (scroll down to “Award ticket table” and click the tiny red arrows to the right of those words to expand the chart).
+You can find the full award chart here (scroll down to “Promotional award ticket table” and click the tiny red arrows to the right of those words to expand the chart).

-Turkish has a separate chart for awards flown within a region on Turkish as well as domestic Star Alliance awards (which do not need to be operated by Turkish).
+However, they used to have a separate award chart for awards flown within a region on Turkish as well as domestic Star Alliance awards (which do not need to be operated by Turkish).
+They eliminated the following chart sometime last year, but awards still price according to this chart for the time being.

-Here are the relevant notes from below that chart about domestic flights::
+Here are the relevant notes that used to exit just below that chart about domestic flights::

 ***Applicable Mile amount for direct flights with Star Alliance member airlines in the same country.